Demographic characteristics of people who inject drugs (PWID)

 Use of pharmaceuticals

-The IDRS monitors the extra medical use patterns and market characteristics of opioid pharmaceutical medications including both those prescribed for opioid substitution treatment (OST; i.e. methadone, buprenorphine, buprenorphine-naloxone), and those prescribed for pain relief (i.e. morphine and oxycodone).
+The IDRS monitors the extra-medical use patterns and market characteristics of opioid pharmaceutical medications including both those prescribed for opioid substitution treatment (OST; i.e. methadone, buprenorphine, buprenorphine-naloxone), and those prescribed for pain relief (i.e. morphine and oxycodone).

 One-quarter (25%) of participants reported use of illicitly obtained methadone syrup in the six months preceding interview, which is stable compared with 2011 (23%).
 Use remained stable and relatively infrequent (approximately monthly).
-Fifteen percent of participants reported injecting illicit methadone syrup in the preceding six months (18% in 2011), the frequency (median days) of injection also remained stable at approximately monthly.
+Fifteen percent of participants reported injecting illicit methadone syrup in the preceding six months (18% in 2011), and the frequency (median days) of injection also remained stable at approximately monthly.
 However, significantly fewer of those that could comment on the availability of non-prescribed methadone reported that it was ‘very easy’ or ‘easy’ to obtain (64% versus 80% in 2011).
 The median price of 50 cents per millilitre remained stable.

 Recent use and injection of Physeptone obtained without prescription continued to remain uncommon.

 Non-prescribed buprenorphine and buprenorphine-naloxone